Clay-Ferguson/quantizr/README.md

 These nodes are the main elements of the app, similar to Facebook Posts or Twitter Tweets.
 Quanta has a unique and more powerful design, allowing content to be organized into larger structures of information, to create arbitrary data structures representing documents, wikis, web pages, blogs, ChatGPT conversations, etc.

 Learn more here: [User Guide and Technical Info](/docs/index.md)

-## Take it for a Test Drive

-The [Quanta Dev Instance](https://quanta.wiki) is open to the public, so anyone can try it out.
-If you're interested in [Social Media](https://quanta.wiki/?view=feed) you might like the [Trending Tab](https://quanta.wiki/?view=trending) as well.

-Quanta is a browser-based app that works on both mobile and desktop browsers, although it's optimized for desktop.

 ## Technology Stack